 This historical city is the 4th largest in South Holland.
 Find yourself strolling through the medieval city centre and grabbing a delicious bite to eat at a local bakery.
 The historical city center has three beautiful churches and multiple canals, where you can enjoy a boat tour.
 The city of Dordrecht has many seasonal events too such as Dort In Stoom, the biggest steam event in Europe.
 Dordrecht is also perfect for a day trip from Rotterdam in combination with seeing the famous UNESCO World Heritage site Kinderdijk.

 And lets not forget that the city hosts the largest Christmas market in the Netherlands – check out our Christmas market post here!

 Head to the North of the Netherlands with a city trip to Groningen.
 Amsterdam is not the only place for a fun dancing weekend, with Groningen offering some great night out locations too.
 This top student city has interesting parks, culture and history, such as the market area being destroyed during WW2.
 Make sure you check out Groningen Museum, the most modern and innovative museum in the Netherlands.

 10. A National Park

 Take a weekend away and leave your work and technology behind you.
 Locations such as the Hoge Veluwe, Utrechtse Heuvelrug or Dwingeloo are perfect to visit no matter what the season is.
-All national parks have a visitor center and a place to rent bicycles for when you dont want to hike.
+All national parks have a visitor centre and a place to rent bicycles for when you don’t want to hike.
 Most also have a typical pancake house in the area for after all the hiking and exploring – else go romantic and take a picnic!

 You can take a look at our full guide of all the 21 National Parks in the Netherlands here!